How To Research an Artist Before Buying Their Art

-If you truly love art, then trying to learn about it, going places and finding it on an exhibition or two, and meeting interesting people who share the same feelings about it shall be pure pleasure, not to mention a great adventure.
+If you truly love art, then trying to learn about it, going places and finding it on an exhibition or two, and meeting interesting people who share the same feelings about it and the artists themselves shall be pure pleasure, not to mention a great adventure.

 The best part?
 The more “legwork” you do, the better informed you get, and the more discriminating you become as a buyer.
 And then, once you’re able to identify the perfect artwork and know all about it, buying it comes without risks and is more of a technicality than anything else – aside from the money you have to pay to get it, of course.